yft22/sec-gate-oidc/idps/docs/github-kickstart.md

 ## 3- register your login url

-In order your redirected login to be accepted by github IDP, the url from your static config should match with the one your register at github.
+In order your redirected login is accepted by github IDP, the url from your static config should match with the one you register at github.
 Note that github does not care about your application port, but does about hostname.

 ```json
     "statics": {